-DHF is a 501(c)3 community benefit organization which recruits, trains, organizes, and empowers grassroots leaders in low-income communities to attain social justice through systemic and structural transformation.
-DHF hires and trains full-time organizers who form neighborhood organizations called Vecinos Unidos (United Neighbors).
-Through this program, DHF has built a powerful network of over 20,000 supporters, volunteers, and voters in the rural agricultural communities of Arvin, Lamont, Weedpatch, Greenfield, Bakersfield, and California City (Kern County) Lindsay and Woodlake (Tulare County) Sanger and Parlier (Fresno County).
-The residents of these communities are primarily Latinx, immigrants, and low-income.
+DHF is a tax-exempt organization on a mission to inspire and organize communities to build volunteer organizations empowered to pursue social justice by recruiting, training and empowering grassroots leaders in low-income communities to pursue social justice through systemic and structural transformation.
+DHF organizers work to form neighborhood organizations called Vecinos Unidos (United Neighbors).
+Through this program, DHF has built a powerful network of over 20,000 supporters, volunteers, and voters in the rural agricultural communities of Arvin, Lamont, Weedpatch, Greenfield, and Bakersfield (Kern County) Tulare, Lindsay, and Woodlake (Tulare County) and Caruthers, Sanger and Parlier (Fresno County).
+Our work is primarily focused on low-income, working class, immigrants and people of color.

 The Vecinos Unidos chapters work with DHF on community concerns they have identified as being important such as education, health, the environment, civic engagement, youth development, and economic development.
 Vecinos Unidos members are trained to work with their neighbors to bring about change in their respective communities by developing campaigns, circulating petitions, developing allies, and communicating with public officials to advance policy changes.
 DHF uses a grassroots house meeting organizing model to recruit members and to engage the community in Vecinos Unidos chapters.

 The Dolores Huerta Foundation partners with multiple organizations through local, regional, and statewide networks.
 Their strongest base is in South Kern, one of the Building Healthy Communities initiatives supported by the California Endowment.